 Drug tests typically only look for THC, which is the chemical compound in cannabis that makes you “high”.
-So in short, CBD should not make you fail a drug test.
+So in short, CBD derived from hemp should not make you fail a drug test.
 However, some CBD products do contain amounts of THC.

 You may have heard that CBD can be converted to THC by your stomach acids, but a 2017 study has since debunked that myth.

 CBD Oil is one of the 100+ chemical compounds present in the cannabis plant.
 CBD can be extracted from either marijuana or hemp.
 This is a central issue that has caused much confusion in the industry and can determine whether or not CBD oil will show up on a drug test.

 Both marijuana and hemp are varieties of the cannabis sativa plant.
 They generally look and smell the same, but their chemical makeup is different.
 The main difference is that marijuana typically contains 5 to 20% THC, while hemp contains only trace amounts of THC (less than 0.3%).

 THC is the cannabinoid that makes you high.
 So while you can’t get high from hemp, the trace amounts of THC in hemp could be problematic in regards to drug testing.

 In essence, the legality of CBD depends on whether it’s extracted from marijuana or from hemp.
 Marijuana has been illegal in the US since 1937, therefore CBD products derived from marijuana are also illegal.
 Hemp on the other hand has gone through several legal changes over the last 5 years.

 The 2014 US Farm Bill defined industrial hemp as distinct from marijuana and authorized institutions in certain states to cultivate and conduct hemp research and pilot programs.